JJwilkin/hotel-to-search-match/README.md

 # hotel-to-search-match
 ## Context
-Written as part of a SnapTravel's technical coding challenges ( See attached .txt file for reference)
+Written as part of a SnapTravel's technical coding challenges.
+Use any language of choice.

 ## Challenge